 There should be no overlapping data of the same maximum display scale, except at the agreed adjoining limits.
 Where it is difficult to achieve a perfect join, a buffer to be agreed upon by the producing agencies may be used.

-In order to facilitate the efficient processing of S-102 data the geographic coverage of a given maximum display scale may be split into multiple datasets.

 Geometry

-S-102 regular gridded coverages are an implementation of S-100 Grid Coverage (Part 8 - Imagery and Gridded Data) and is composed of a series of discrete points.
-S-102 tracking list is a series of S100 Points (Part 8 - Point) in which the xy of each point is a reference to a location within the gridded coverage where an override occurred.
+S-102 regular gridded coverages are an implementation of S-100 Grid Coverage (Part 8 - Imagery and Gridded Data).

 Coordinate Reference Systems (CRS)